CasGan/CS-479-Reverse-Engineering/Modules/Week4.md

   #### - What is a stack frame?
+  The stack is a datastructure where items are pushed on the stack and popped off the stack.
+It has a last in, first out (LIFO) strucutre.
+It is used for short term storage with the primary use of managing data echanges between function calls.
+The stack is the memory for functions, local variables, parameters, flow control, and return address.

   #### - What would you find in a data section?
   Data section is composed of static and global values that are placed when a program is loaded.